keithchang118/learngit/readme.txt

-this is a new test for github
+this is a new try for github
 Git is free software.